Autumn call is now closed – thank you to all who applied!

 • Antti Oulasvirta, Aalto University – Human-Computer Interaction, Computational Modeling of Behavior

-• Tapio Pahikkala, University of Turku – Machine Learning, Pattern Recognition, Computational Intelligence, Data analysis
+• Tapio Pahikkala, University of Turku – Machine Learning, Pattern Recognition, Computational Intelligence, Data analysis (PhD student from the spring call)

 • Joni Pajarinen, Aalto University – Reinforcement Learning, Robotics, Machine Learning